GSA/search-gov/README.markdown

 To change the defaults, like number of shards, edit this file:

     $ sudo vi /usr/local/Cellar/elasticsearch/1.3.2/config/elasticsearch.yml

+For the time being, add this to the end of the file to re-enable MVEL scripting:

+    script.disable_dynamic: false

 You will need to re-install any plugins:

     $ plugin -i elasticsearch/marvel/latest
     $ plugin -i polyfractal/elasticsearch-inquisitor
     $ plugin -i mobz/elasticsearch-head

+If you install Marvel, you probably don't want to monitor your local cluster, so add this to your `elastisearch.yml` file:

+    marvel.agent.enabled: false

 and restart it: